hildebro/kleebah/README.md

   - [ ] Update RSS feed to consider roles

 ### Post 1.0
+- [ ] `docs` folder to host a static explainer website
+- [ ] Demo instance on the static explainer website
 - [ ] Cache blog access
   - [ ] Used for RSS feed and web list of blogs
   - [ ] Invalidated based on role change (on subscriber or blog level)